Command team hosts All-Call for Mighty Eighth/J-GSOC Airmen

-Chief Master Sgt.
-Melvina A. Smith, Eighth Air Force command chief and J-GSOC senior enlisted leader, came together at Barksdale Air Force Base to host an all-call and to recognize Global Thunder 21 superior performers, Jan.
-20, 2021.
+Maj.
+Gen. Mark E. Weatherington, Eighth Air Force and Joint-Global Strike Operations Center commander, and Chief Master Sgt.
+Melvina A. Smith, Eighth Air Force command chief and J-GSOC senior enlisted leader, came together at Barksdale Air Force Base to host an all-call and to recognize Global Thunder 21 superior performers.

+This meeting was also an opportunity for leadership to engage with Airmen on topics such as culture, diversity and inclusion, the new COVID-19 vaccine, and social media.

+“With such a broad and diverse force, it is paramount that leaders at all levels foster and encourage a culture of inclusion and understanding,” said Weatherington.

 |Date Taken: